BOOKSFASHIONHOME DECOR

 Murder in the Storybook Cottage by Ellery Adams

-Bibliophiles rejoice; I have found your perfect setting.
-When her eccentric ancestor moved his mansion brick by brick to Appalachian Virginia, Jane Steward's forebear likely didn’t imagine the five-star literary resort it would become.
+When her eccentric ancestor moved his mansion brick by brick to Appalachian Virginia, Jane Steward’s forebear likely didn’t imagine the five-star literary resort it would become.
 As the caretaker of Storyton Hall, and a cache of rare books, Jane’s quaint country life suffers frequent interruptions from international espionage and gruesome murders.
-The quaint mountain setting lies several eons beyond realistic, but who wants realistic when you can imagine a perfect literary-centric life?
+The setting lies several eons beyond realistic, but who wants realistic when you can have a perfect literary-centric life?

 Shady Hollow by Juneau Black

-Few things are as cottagecore as anthropomorphic animals.
-Intrepid reporter Vera Vixen has newly arrived to the quaint riverside town of Shady Hollow, ready for a break from the big city.
+Vera Vixen has newly arrived to the quaint riverside town of Shady Hollow, ready for a break from the big city.
 It seems she can’t rest, however, when the town curmudgeon and hermit is discovered dead.
-Thanks to a lethargic police chief and a mind that won’t rest, Vera takes it upon herself to unravel who would want to kill the toad - and why.
-Each book and novella in this series contains a vast multitude of quaint charm, replete with many many scenes in cozy cafes and woodland glades.
+Thanks to a lethargic police chief and a mind that won’t rest, Vera takes it upon herself to unravel who would want to kill the toad – and why.
+Each book in this series contains a vast multitude of charm, replete with many scenes in cozy cafes and woodland glades.

 The Murder at the Vicarage by Agatha Christie

-The sleepy village of St. Mary Mead seems immune to murder and revenge on the outside.
-But as it turns out, quite a few people had reason to kill the arrogant, blustery, greedy Colonel Protheroe.
-When he’s found murdered in the office of the vicar, of all places, an elderly woman, Miss Jane Marple, takes it upon herself to find the killer.
-If there’s one thing I know for certain fits in the “cottagecore books” category, it’s a story about an old lady detective in the English countryside.
-While not technically the first Miss Marple mystery, this book introduced the world to the iconic detective.
+The sleepy village of St. Mary Mead seems immune to violence on the outside.
+But as it turns out, quite a few people had reason to kill the arrogant Colonel Protheroe.
+When he’s found murdered in the office of the vicar, Miss Jane Marple, takes it upon herself to find the killer.
+If there’s one thing I know for certain fits “cottagecore books”, it’s a story about an elderly detective in the English countryside.

 The Blue Rose by Anthony Elgin

 “The Parsonage:” a charming cottage in the Wiltshire countryside, and the provenance of proud new owners Kate and Alex Sheppard.
 When a rare blue rose blooms in the garden, they can’t believe their good luck.
-Little do they know, the blue rose sparks strong emotions in their neighbors.
-From this one obscure flora, old secrets and fears come flooding out.
-Kate and Alex must unravel the truth to save their dream house - and their lives.
-Highly horticultural in nature, this mystery revolves around the cornerstone of both English culture and cottagecore - the rose garden.
+Little do they know, from this obscure flora, old secrets come flooding out.
+Kate and Alex must unravel the truth to save their dream house, and their lives.
+Very botanical in nature, this mystery revolves around the cornerstone of English culture and cottagecore – the rose garden.

 The Benevolent Society of Ill-Mannered Ladies by Allison Goodman

-At forty-two and a spinster, Lady Augusta “Gus” Colebrook has grown deeply bored of regency society.
-When she discovers a friend’s goddaughter has married a violent man and needs rescuing, she enlists her newly-widowed twin sister, Julia, into rescuing the girl.
+42 and a spinster, Lady Augusta “Gus” Colebrook has grown deeply bored of regency society.
+When she discovers a friend’s goddaughter needs rescuing, she enlists her widowed twin sister, Julia, into helping.
 As things go awry, Gus and Julia find themselves much deeper into the scandal than they anticipated.
-Unlike the Bridgerton series, which unabashedly revels in regency mores, Goodman’s take on the era lies closer to Jane Austen’s - a tongue-in-cheek criticism of the bonds placed on women, with a strong witty streak.
+Goodman’s take on the era lies closer to Jane Austen’s – a tongue-in-cheek criticism of the bonds placed on women, with a strong witty streak.

 Murder in an Irish Village by Carlene O’Connor